nballenger/NotesRepo/Raw/Management/Toplines_UserStoryMapping.md

     * Separate the map into horizontal slices.
     * Put a note to the left of each one with the desired outcome for that slice.
     * Put the minimum set of tasks into that slice to make that outcome possible.

+### Recommendations and Observations

+* Creating shared understanding on a development team is crucial to reducing wasted effort, feature creep, and mismanaged expectations.
+* Shared understanding should ideally encompass **who** you're trying to help, **what** they need help with, and **why** they need help at all.
+* Additional areas of shared understanding that are helpful to have: what might be happening outside the software to cause users to need help, what assumptions the user or developers might be
+* Interesting question: "Of all the different users and the things they want to do, if we were to focus on thrilling just one of them, who would it be?"
+* Every time you try to create an outcome, it's a hypothesis until real users actually adopt it or not.
+* You should treat releases as hypothesis testing, and think in advance about what you might learn from them.
+* If you do story mapping in a small group, you need to expand your shared understanding to include the rest of the team by including them in a revised or guided version of the process.
+Be open to changes in that session.
+* Author suggests you remember these things:
+    * "Stories aren't a written form of requirements; telling stories through collaboration with words and pictures is a mechanism that builds shared understanding."
+    * "Stories aren't the requirements; they're discusssions about solving problems for our organization, our customers, and our users that lead to agreements on what to build."
+    * "Your job isn't to build more software faster: it's to maximize the outcome and impact you get from what you choose to build."

+---

 ## Chapter Summaries